bezmoradi/tutorials/go/17-concurrency.md

 ## How to Use Channels with `select` Statement

--   The `select` statement in Go is similar to a `switch` statement, but it's designed specifically for communication between goroutines via channels.
-While switch works with multiple expressions to determine the flow of control, select deals with communication operations on channels.
-In short:
+The `select` statement in Go is similar to a `switch` statement, but it's designed specifically for communication between goroutines via channels.
+While `switch` works with multiple expressions to determine the flow of control, `select` deals with communication operations on channels.

+**Key characteristics**:
-    -   A select statement allows you to wait on multiple channel operations simultaneously.
+- A `select` statement allows you to wait on multiple channel operations simultaneously
-    -   If none of the channels are ready, the select statement blocks until at least one of the channels is ready to proceed.
+- If none of the channels are ready, the `select` statement blocks until at least one of the channels is ready to proceed
+- If multiple channels are ready, Go randomly selects one (this prevents starvation)

 ```go
 package main